 “The constant studying left me tired and anxious at times, but you persevere through,” Badran assured.

 In the case of CRNAs wishing to advance their careers, many gain leadership roles or come to take on more responsibilities at their workplace.
 These opportunities usual result from hard work and dedication, and possibly expressing to a superior the desire to take on additional opportunities.
 Some Nurse Anesthetists also choose to pursue a Doctoral Degree, while others find opportunities for advancement through working in education as a type of Health Educator or in research.

 “To advance your career in anesthesia, I would personally recommend obtaining a Doctorate Degree, which entails more schooling,” Badran advised.
 “Having a Doctoral Degree allows you to take up roles in teaching.”

 “As mentioned before, ICU experience prior to entering this field is mandatory,” Badran stressed.
 “The ICU teaches you to critically think, be familiar with multiple drugs and to become organized, which is essential to being a Nurse Anesthetist.”

 Also, to be an effective CRNA, professionals should have leadership skills, important because they often are in positions of authority and may supervise other healthcare staff members.
 Additionally, these professionals should be able to work as part of a team, while still thinking critically and independently regarding a patient’s anesthetics.
-These professionals should also possess physical endurance and strong communication skills, allowing them to relay messages to both patients and other healthcare professionals.
+These professionals should also possess physical endurance and strong communication skills, allowing them to relay messages to patients, Surgeons, Anesthesiologists and other healthcare professionals.